districtr/districtr/docs/03toolsplugins/inspecttool.md

 # Working on Tooltip!
 The Inspect Tool

 The Inspect Tool was added between Tue.
 Jan.
 15 and Wed.
 Jan.
-16, 2019 by [@maxhully]. [@mapmeld] has continued maintenance of this file, with additions by [@jenni-niels] in the realm of displaaying VRA data.
+16, 2019 by [@maxhully]. [@mapmeld] has continued maintenance of this file, with additions by [@jenni-niels] in the realm of displaying VRA data.

 ## default class `InspectTool`

-As an extension of the base `Tool` class, `InspectTool` has similar construction, activation, deactivation and rendering functions.
+As an extension of the base [`Tool`] class, `InspectTool` has similar construction, activation, deactivation and rendering functions.
 However, it is a very different tool than the brushes as it must display tabular data.
 This is reflected in its construction.

 ### Construction